jshaller/RandomStuff/README.md

 Probably going to recode this in C++, then C, then python for the fun of it.

 Any questions just comment or w/e

+Currently writing psuedocode for seqCheck, and I promise the code will be ugly.
+You don't find a sequence by playing pattycakes, now do you?